-Property listing website is a platform where customers can find houses for sale or rent.
-Unlike a real estate marketplace, a property listing website usually doesn’t provide the ability to list a real estate without a real estate agent.
-Property listing websites were the first websites where various agents could list a property, not just real estate agents who were working with a single company.
+A property listing site is a platform where customers can find houses for sale or rent.
+Unlike a real estate marketplace, a property listing site usually doesn’t provide the ability to list an estate without an agent.
+Property listing sites were the first websites where various agents could list a property, not just property agents working with a single company.

-Within the property listing website, buyers or renters can:
+Within the property listing site, buyers or renters can:

-- request a tour or contact a property owner.
+- view info, request a tour, or contact a property owner.

-Such property listing websites use a multiple listing service (MLS).
-It is a system used by brokers, agents, or real estate companies to tap into the available property deals on the market.
-This system can be integrated with the help of IDX.
-IDX is an agreement between selling and buying agents to showcase multiple listing service properties online and across multiple websites.
+Such property site listing uses a multiple listing service (MLS), a system used by brokers, agents, or marketing companies to tap into the available estate business deals on the market.
+This system can be integrated with the help of IDX, an agreement between selling and buying agents to showcase multiple listing service properties online and across multiple business platforms.